VishalMurugan02/Student-Portal/README.md

-# project1 This is a web application for calculating CGPA
+ Web application for calculating CGPA  for students of ST JOSEPHS INSTITUTE OF TECHNOLOGY